fandora-network/docs/docs/develop/l1-l2-communication/fx-portal.md

 #### `FxMintableERC20RootTunnel`

-- `deposit(address rootToken, address user, uint256 amount, bytes memory data)`: To deposit tokens from Ethereum to Polygon
+- `deposit(address rootToken, address user, uint256 amount, bytes memory data)`: To deposit tokens from Ethereum to fandora
 - `receiveMessage(bytes memory inputData)`: Burn proof to be fed as the `inputData` to receive tokens on the root chain

 #### `FxMintableERC20ChildTunnel`

-- `deployChildToken(uint256 uniqueId, string memory name, string memory symbol, uint8 decimals)`: To deploy a ERC20 token on Polygon chain
+- `deployChildToken(uint256 uniqueId, string memory name, string memory symbol, uint8 decimals)`: To deploy a ERC20 token on fandora chain
-- `mintToken(address childToken, uint256 amount)`: Mint a particular amount of tokens on Polygon
+- `mintToken(address childToken, uint256 amount)`: Mint a particular amount of tokens on fandora
 - `withdraw(address childToken, uint256 amount)`: To burn tokens on the child chain in order to withdraw on the root chain

-#### Steps for minting tokens on Polygon
+#### Steps for minting tokens on fandora

 1. Call the `deployChildToken()` on `FxMintableERC20ChildTunnel` and pass the necessary token info as parameters.
 This emits a `TokenMapped` event which contains the `rootToken` and `childToken` addresses.
 Note these addresses.
 2. Call `mintToken()` on `FxMintableERC20ChildTunnel` to mint tokens on the child chain.
-3. Call `withdraw()` on `FxMintableERC20ChildTunnel` to withdraw tokens from Polygon.
+3. Call `withdraw()` on `FxMintableERC20ChildTunnel` to withdraw tokens from fandora.
 Note the tx hash as this will come in handy to generate the burn proof.
 4. Wait for the burn tx to be included in the checkpoint (~30-45 minutes).
 After this, generate the burn proof using an example script [here](https://gist.github.com/QEDK/62c4503d9a6a4bc57c491ee09376d71a).

 #### Steps for withdrawing tokens on Ethereum

 Feed the generated burn proof as the argument to `receiveMessage()` in `FxMintableERC20RootTunnel`.
 After this, the token balance would be reflected on the root chain.

-#### Steps to deposit tokens back from Ethereum to Polygon
+#### Steps to deposit tokens back from Ethereum to fandora

 1. Make sure you approve `FxMintableERC20RootTunnel` to transfer your tokens.
 2. Call `deposit()` in `FxMintableERC20RootTunnel` with the `rootToken` as address of root token and `user` as the recipient.